On the resilience of cellular networks: how can national roaming help?: Dutch cellular networks as a case study

 Using the described datasets, we first investigate each MNO's performance separately without any failures using the FSP and FDP metrics.
 Next to that, we show some statistics about the current deployments, e.g., the number of users per BS or the number of BSs per km$^2$.
 We also consider a scenario with national roaming in which all networks work together to serve the users and each user can connect to the BS which provides the best performance according to (\ref{eq:user_association}).

 Table~\ref{tab:sim-params} provides the default values of the parameters used in the simulations.
-In our evaluation, we consider $R_{\text{min}}=8$\,Mbps as the Dutch regulatory body asserts that each MNO must provide at least 8 Mbps outdoor data rate in each region~\cite{min8mbps}.
-As $R_{\text{max}}$, we choose $20$ Mbps.
-Then, when users are associated to a BS, the BS calculates the effective bandwidth $\effectiveRes_{ij}$ per user according to \eqref{eq:effective_bandwidth}.
-Each simulation is repeated 100 times for statistical significance.
+In our evaluation, \newInfo{ we set $f_p=2\%$ to keep the average number of users per BS around $10$ \cite{george2018distribution}.} Moreover, we consider $R_{\text{min}}=8$\,Mbps as the Dutch regulatory body asserts that each MNO must provide at least 8 Mbps outdoor data rate in each region~\cite{min8mbps}. \newInfo{As $R_{\text{max}}$, we choose $20$ Mbps considering the recommended application rate requirement in the literature, e.g., average 20 Mbps for mobile gaming\footnote{NordVPN \url{https://nordvpn.com/blog/internet-speed-for-gaming/}}.} Then, when users are associated to a BS, the BS calculates the effective bandwidth $\effectiveRes_{ij}$ per user according to \eqref{eq:effective_bandwidth}.

-We simulate on two levels: the province level and the municipality level.
-Table~\ref{tab:municipality_province_statistics} provides an overview of different properties of these selected municipalities and all provinces.
+{Each simulation is repeated 100 times for statistical significance as user locations and path loss are random.} We provide simulations of the performance of national roaming on the province level.
+Table~\ref{tab:municipality_province_statistics} provides an overview of different properties of all provinces.
 Fig.~\ref{sfig:bs_per_area_provinces} shows the BS density per km$^2$ in each province.
 We can observe clear differences across provinces and among MNOs.
 First, \Vodafone~has the lowest BS density due to its significantly lower number of BSs as highlighted in Table~\ref{tab:municipality_province_statistics}.
 As expected, ZH as the most populated province~(including Amsterdam) has the highest BS density.
 Comparing \KPN and \TMobile, we do not observe a significant difference.
-When it comes to the user density, Fig.~\ref{sfig:user_per_BS_provinces} shows the higher user density per BS for \Vodafone in all provinces compared to \KPN and \TMobile due to its less dense BS deployment.
+Fig.~\ref{sfig:user_per_BS_provinces} shows the higher user density per BS for \Vodafone in all provinces compared to \KPN and \TMobile due to its less dense BS deployment.